stone-lang/grammy/README.md

 Grammy is a tool for generating parsers.
 You describe the language with a grammar written in a Ruby [DSL], similar to [EBNF].
 Grammy dynamically generates a parser from that description.
-You can then use the parser to parse strings into a [parse tree] or an [AST].
+You can then use the parser to parse strings into a [parse tree], and create an [AST] from the parse tree.

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)
 [![Version](https://img.shields.io/badge/version-v0.1-blue.svg)](https://github.com/stone-lang/stone/blob/master/src/stone/version.rb)